Gracewiiilson/COSC450A2/README.md

 2. The server listens on port 12123 for a TCP connection from the client (use Java sockets)
 3. The client prints “Sending public key”
 4. The client sends its .asc public key file to the server over the socket

+   NEED TO DO:
-5. The server receives the public key file, prints and saves it
+6. The server receives the public key file, prints and saves it
-6. The server prints “Received public key”
+7. The server prints “Received public key”
-7. The server prints “Sending public key”
+8. The server prints “Sending public key”
-8. The server sends its .asc public key file to the client over the socket
+9. The server sends its .asc public key file to the client over the socket
-9. The client receives the public key file, prints and saves it
+10. The client receives the public key file, prints and saves it
-10. The client prints “Received public key”
+11. The client prints “Received public key”
-11. The client prints “Enter message” and reads the message entered by the user
+12. The client prints “Enter message” and reads the message entered by the user
-12. The client saves the message in a file message.txt
+13. The client saves the message in a file message.txt
-13. Use GPG4Win to sign and encrypt the message.txt file
+14. Use GPG4Win to sign and encrypt the message.txt file
-14. The client prints “Sending message”
+15. The client prints “Sending message”
-15. The client sends the signed encrypted message to the server
+16. The client sends the signed encrypted message to the server
-16. The server receives the signed encrypted file, prints and saves it
+17. The server receives the signed encrypted file, prints and saves it
-17. The server prints “Received message”
+18. The server prints “Received message”
-18. Use GPG4Win to decrypt/verify the signed encrypted message file and save the decrypted verified file as results.txt.
+19. Use GPG4Win to decrypt/verify the signed encrypted message file and save the decrypted verified file as results.txt.